thetuningspoon/AdminPageFieldEditLinks/README.md

 * The "View" and "+ New" strings are now translatable

-* The add new page links may be enabled independant of the view/edit links
+* The add new page links may be enabled independent of the view/edit links

 * Code performance improvements